Presenting and Performing Arts Initiative (PPA) Grants

 The initial staff review of applications focuses on eligibility, accuracy and detail of budget, inclusion of a well-written narrative, completeness of submission, compliance with grant requirements, and confirmation of required support materials.
 (Please be aware that evaluators may also visit your website.)
 S.C.
 Arts Commission staff will evaluate grant applications, and final funding decisions are approved by the Executive Director.

 If your application is approved, you will receive notification and your contract will be available in the online system.
-You must electronically sign your contract by the date indicated in the system.
+You must electronically sign your contract by the date indicated.
 You must also complete a Final Report, as listed in your online account, by the date stated.
-You will be expected to contact your S.C.
-Arts Commission coordinator if for any reason your project will undergo significant revisions.
+You will be expected to contact the Arts Commission if for any reason your project will undergo significant revisions.

 Payment will be on a reimbursement basis only and will be released upon receipt and approval of a Final Report.